 Reason 1: You're not aiming for hypertrophy

 Your muscles only grow and increase their mass when you work out for muscle hypertrophy.
 This means that in order to gain enough muscle mass you should be lifting heavier weights and fewer reps.
 In terms of resistance training, muscle hypertrophy can only be achieved when skeletal muscle tissue enlarges.
+So, this may be one of the answers if you wonder why am I not gaining muscle.

 Therefore, instead of working with lighter weights, you need to focus on heavier ones that are just enough to lift ten reps max.
 You can accomplish it by doing a pyramid workout: Take a weight that you can lift maximum of ten repetitions.
 Following the first set, increase the load and do eight reps, then add more and do six reps.
 Continue the sequence until you reach to 2 reps.